slowproj/slowdash/docs/ControlsScript.md

 # SlowPy: Controls Library
 SlowPy is a Python library (module) that provides functions such as:

-- connecting external concurrent systems and/or measurement hardware
+- connecting to external concurrent systems and/or measurement hardware
-- histograms, graphs, etc.
+- creating histograms, graphs, etc.
-- storing raw values, time-series, and histograms/graphs to the database in a way that SlowDash can easily handle.
+- storing raw values, time-series, and histograms/graphs to the database in a way that SlowDash can easily handle

-The SlowPy library is included in the SlowDash package, under `slowdash/lib/slowpy`.
-By running `source slowdash/bin/slowdash-bashrc`, as instructed in the Installation section, this path will be included in the environmental variable `PYTHONPATH`, so that users can use the library without modifying their system.
-It is also possible to install the library in the usual way: you can do `pip install slowdash/lib/slowpy` to install SlowPy into your Python environment.
-You might want to combine this with `venv` to avoid messing up your Python environment.
+The SlowPy library is included in the SlowDash package under `slowdash/lib/slowpy`.
+By running `source slowdash/bin/slowdash-bashrc`, as instructed in the Installation section, this path will be included in the environment variable `PYTHONPATH`, so that users can use the library without modifying their system.
+It is also possible to install the library in the usual way: you can run `pip install slowdash/lib/slowpy` to install SlowPy into your Python environment.
+You might want to combine this with `venv` to avoid affecting your Python environment.

 ## Controls
-SlowPy provides a unified interface to connect external software systems and hardware devices; everything will be mapped into a single "ControlTree" where each node has `set()` and `get()` methods.
+SlowPy provides a unified interface to connect external software systems and hardware devices; everything is mapped into a single "ControlTree" where each node has `set()` and `get()` methods.
 The tree represents the logical structure of the system.
 For example, a SCPI command of `MEAS:V` to a voltmeter connected via Ethernet would be addressed like `ControlSystem.ethernet(host, port).scpi().command('MEAS:V')`, and `set(value)` on this node will send a SCPI command of `MEAS:V?` to the voltmeter.
-The `get()` method makes a read access and returns a value.
+The `get()` method performs a read operation and returns a value.

 Plugin modules can dynamically add branches to the control tree.
 For example, the Redis plugin adds the `redis()` node and several sub-branches for functions provided by Redis, such as hash, JSON, and time-series.
-Plugins are loaded to a node, not (necessarily) to the root ControlSystem; for example, a plugin that uses Ethernet is loaded to an Ethernet node, creating a sub-branch under the Ethernet node, and the plugin can make use of the functions provided by the Ethernet node such as `send()` (which is `set()` of the node) and `receive()` (which is `get()`).
+Plugins are loaded to a node, not necessarily to the root ControlSystem; for example, a plugin that uses Ethernet is loaded to an Ethernet node, creating a sub-branch under the Ethernet node, and the plugin can make use of the functions provided by the Ethernet node such as `send()` (which is `set()` of the node) and `receive()` (which is `get()`).

 ### Example
 Here is an example of using SlowPy Controls.
 In this example, we use a power supply device that accepts SCPI commands through Ethernet.